dbt-labs/dbt-cloud-job-action/README.md

 # dbt Cloud job action

 Originally a fork of https://github.com/fal-ai/dbt-cloud-action with additional capabilities as the original repo and action seem inactive:
-- adds the ability to cancel jobs
+- adds the ability to cancel jobs when the action is cancelled
 - adds the ability to provide a GitHub PR ID
 - downloads more artefacts than just `run_results.json`
 - rewritten from JS to TS to improve future maintenance